maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 Due to the Jakarta EE migration, make sure to upgrade to Tomcat 10, Jetty 11, or Undertow 2.2.14 with the `undertow-servlet-jakarta` artifact, alongside switching your `javax.servlet` imports to `jakarta.servlet`.

+Several outdated Servlet-based integrations have been dropped: e.g. Commons FileUpload and Tiles, as well as FreeMarker JSP support.
+We recommend `StandardServletMultipartResolver` for multipart file uploads and regular FreeMarker template views if needed, and a general focus on REST-oriented web architectures.

 Spring MVC and Spring WebFlux no longer detect controllers based solely on a type-level `@RequestMapping` annotation.
 That means interfaced based AOP proxying for web controllers may no longer work.
 Please,